PostHog/posthog.com/contents/blog/how-we-built-an-app-server.md

 First, it’s nearly impossible to manage Python dependencies via multiple `requirements.txt` files.
 There's no way to tell which dependencies your plugin's dependencies will install, without first installing them.
 There is [nothing like `pip --dry-run`](https://github.com/pypa/pip/issues/53).
 You need to install the `pip` package and run an `__init__.py` script inside the package to get its dependency tree.

-Second, all dependencies were installed together.
+Second, all the dependencies installed together.
 This made it just a matter of time before a plugin overrode an app dependency (e.g. `django`), and brought everything crashing down.
 This wasn’t going to work for us, so we needed to rebuild.

 ## 🛠 Part 2: Rebuilding in JavaScript

 After deciding to rebuild, the first attempt was using [PyMiniRacer](https://github.com/sqreen/PyMiniRacer) to generate JavaScript.
 PyMiniRacer is great for simple functions, but lacks support for async/promises and importing modules like `fetch` because it was raw v8, not Node.
 It also had a limited standard library.
 It wasn’t going to work.

 Next, Marius tried to develop and subsequently scratched a [gRPC](https://grpc.io/docs/languages/node/basics/) implementation in Node.
-He could call JavaScript code from Python (which our pipeline was written in) and get a response, but this approach created too much manual work.
+He could call JavaScript code from Python (which we wrote our pipeline in) and get a response, but this approach created too much manual work.
 It raised questions such as "how many workers should respond to the gRPC calls?" and "how do we make sure we lose no events if the node gRPC server is down?”
 Apps needed to scale, so this also wasn’t going to work either.

 ### Finding the solution with Celery

 After these false starts, Marius found a solution in something we already used: Celery.

 In our main PostHog app, we used [Celery](https://docs.celeryproject.org/) to process events asynchronously (we don't anymore).
-When an event hit `/capture`, our API parsed the request and queued the event into a job queue.
+When an event hits `/capture`, our API parsed the request and queued the event into a job queue.
 Marius realized he could build a new server with the [Node port of Celery](https://celery-node.js.org/) and plug that in as another step in the existing pipeline.

-The combination of Celery and Node solved all pending issues: we wouldn't have to worry about Python dependencies, could potentially run untrusted code in a fast sandbox, there would be no process management for a gRPC link, and could eventually rewrite the entire ingestion pipeline in Node to get a speed boost over Python.
+The combination of Celery and Node solved all pending issues: we wouldn't have to worry about Python dependencies, could potentially run untrusted code in a fast sandbox, there would be no process management for a gRPC link, and could eventually rewrite the entire ingestion pipeline in Node to get a speed boost over Python (which we eventually did).

 Using Celery required us to build a Node app that: